aawiegel/jekyll-wing-template/_posts/2017-10-2-CollegeClosureRisk.md

 Since this model was backward-looking, I used the predicted (if uncalibrated) probabilities from the Random Forest model to assess the risk of a college closing in the future as "low", "moderate", or "high".
 I created a [d3.js map](https://bl.ocks.org/aawiegel/raw/7a10425598c252d1074d867cc1b20c58/581b5ce6e448a0ceab4458df34d2458e241a0114/) that lets you explore which colleges are most at risk, which apparently includes lots of barber colleges.

+The code for this project can be found [here](https://github.com/aawiegel/CollegeClassification).

 # Overview

 College and other forms of post-secondary education (like data science bootcamps!) are increasingly a necessary investment to obtain and maintain the competitive skills in the labor market.
 Furthermore, an educated populace is important so that civic society can properly evaluate the complex trade offs involved in various economic, social, and geopolitical issues.
 Given both its public and private value, the performance of universities and other post-secondary institutions should be evaluated to ensure that students are actually learning and not spending too much time playing beer pong and flip cup.
 (Although some is certainly a key socially formative experience for young adults!)